 --Fr.
 Lassance Missal

 As well as being the Fourth Mystery of the Rosary, the Assumption of Mary is also a Catholic Holy Day of Obligation and falls on August 15 every year.
-It's been a tricky one for me to remember some years because I don't have the school schedule helping to remind me during August.
+It's been a tricky one for me to remember for some years because I don't have the school schedule to remind me during August.

 The Assumption is the feast that honors the bodily assumption of Our Lady into Heaven.

-Everything that you can do to explain this feast to your children will help them with final perseverance as the virtue that we pray for during the Fourth Glorious Mystery is Union with Jesus Christ.
+Everything you can do to explain this feast to your children will help them with final perseverance as the virtue we pray for during the Fourth Glorious Mystery is Union with Jesus Christ.
 She got to go to Heaven to be with Jesus.
 Such explanations and stories also increase their love for Jesus and Mary.